prashanth-volvocars/gitlab-docs/README.md

 # GitLab Documentation

-This project hosts the repository which is used to generate the GitLab documentation website and is deployed to https://docs.gitlab.com.
+This project hosts the repository used to generate the GitLab documentation website and deployed to https://docs.gitlab.com.
 It uses the [Nanoc](http://nanoc.ws) static site generator.

 You will not find any GitLab docs content here.
 All documentation files are